fourthirty-two/the-madison-reunion/_posts/2017-06-20-ticketed-events.md

   }
 }
 </style>
-Ticketed Events at UW Memorial Union-Shannon Hall (The University Theater) Tickets go on sale to the general public February 16th.
+At Memorial Union-Shannon Hall (The University Theater) Tickets go on sale to the general public February 16th.
 <dl class="dl-horizontal">
   <dt>Thursday, June 14, 2018</dt>